patrick-nyt/merge-api/SOLUTION.md

 speed of development and ease of maintenance balance in this use case, but Google App Engine (standard) is a likely place to run this;
-for the app itself this would require not much more than setting up an app.yaml file and changing the health check url to the place gloud expects.
+for the app itself this would require not much more than setting up an app.yaml file and changing the health check url to the place gcloud expects.
 The database would also need to be configured.
 GKE (Kubernetes in google cloud) is another possibility if GAE is too limiting but is a bit more involved to set up.